 The Manager will notify Shareholders of any Suspension or Redemption Payment Extension as soon as reasonably practicable, and the subsequent lifting of such measures.
-In the event of any Suspension or Redemption Payment Extension being imposed, the Directors may instruct the Administrator to cease processing any Subscription Agreements and Redemption Notices and may cancel any Subscription Agreements and Redemption or Redemption Payment Extension being imposed.
+In the event of any Suspension or Redemption Payment Extension being imposed, the Directors may instruct the Administrator to cease processing any Subscription Agreements and Redemption Notices and may cancel any Subscription Agreements and Redemption Notices received prior to such Suspension or Redemption Payment Extension being imposed.
 Any prospective investors or Shareholders, as the case may be, affected by any such cessation or cancellation may be required to re-submit their Subscription Agreements or Redemption Notices upon the lifting of the Suspension or Redemption Payment Extension.